Curriculum

 A set of common values and purposes underpin the curriculum at Stapeley Broad Lane CE Primary School and enable the school to achieve its aims.

-Our curriculum increases pupils' knowledge, skills and understanding as they grow and develop and become more aware of the world around them;
+Our curriculum increases pupils' knowledge, skills and understanding as they grow, develop and become more aware of the world around them;

-It is exciting and offers pupils first hand experiences to enrich and enhance their learning and to underpin their growing knowledge, skills and understanding;
+It is exciting and offers pupils first-hand experiences to enrich and enhance their learning and underpin their growing knowledge, skills and understanding;

 It opens their eyes to the wonders of creation and pupils’ immediate and wider environments.
-Our curriculum encourages them to marvel at the incredible and fantastic world in which we live and to be BOLD IN ACTIONS to address injustice and inequality;
+Our curriculum encourages them to marvel at the incredible and fantastic world in which we live and to be courageous in addressing injustice and inequality;

 Our curriculum engages the children’s interest, encourages independence and self-confidence and motivates them to want to learn;

-Our curriculum, especially through the content of our Religious Education curriculum and our Collective Worship themes, aims to provide pupils with an understanding of Christian Faith and develop positive and LOVING RELATIONSHIPS.
+Our curriculum, especially through the content of our Religious Education curriculum and our Collective Worship themes, aims to provide pupils with an understanding of the Christian Faith and develop positive relationships.
 Pupils are also taught about the key elements of Judaism, Islam, the Sikhi religion and Hinduism;

 Our curriculum teaches pupils about equality and fosters positive relationships across our school community.